greenelab/meta-review/manuscript.md

 In addition, authors are associated with their commits, which makes it easy for contributors to receive credit for their work.
 Figure @fig:contrib and the GitHub [contributors page](https://github.com/greenelab/deep-review/graphs/contributors) summarize all edits and commits from each author, providing aggregated information that is not available on other collaborative writing platforms.
 Because the Manubot writing process tracks the complete history through git commits, it enables detailed retrospective contribution analysis.
+These pull request and contribution tracking examples both come from Deep Review, the largest Manubot project to date, but illustrate the general principles of transparency and collaboration that are shared by all open Manubot manuscripts.

 ![
 **Deep Review contributions by author over time.**